Oneflow-Inc/oneflow-documentation/en/docs/cookies/global_tensor.md

 More about parallelism ways and SBP's inference logic will be discussed in our later articles.

-## 扩展阅读

 ## Further Reading

-### OneFlow 多机多卡启动 和 依赖的环境变量

-### OneFlow’s multi-machine multi-GPU launching and its required environment variables
+### OneFlow's multi-machine multi-GPU launching and its required environment variables

-OneFlow’s Global Tensors are executed under ** Multi-Client mode**, which means each device corresponds to one process.
+OneFlow's Global Tensors are executed under ** Multi-Client mode**, which means each device corresponds to one process.
 For example, `n Machine m GPU` has `n * m` processes.
 Besides, each process has its own rank ID, which corresponds to the ranks of the Global Tensor's `placement` parameter.

 Take `2 Machines 2 GPUs` for example, Machine 0 corresponds to GPU 0 and GPU 1, and Machine 1 corresponds to GPU 2 and GPU 3.
 So, `flow.placement(type="cuda", ranks=[2])` can only identify the GPU 0 on Machine 1.